hrithikbudhiraja/Real-Time-Data-Streaming-Project/README.md

 ### Data Transformation and Data Load
 Utilizing Snowflakre Task, procedures are crrated to load this data into the final target tables: customer and customer_history table.
 Task tsk_scd_customer loads the latest data into customer table employeing the SCD1 strategy, while task tsk_scd_customer_history tracks the changes in the customer table with the help of stream customer_table_changes created on top of the customer table.

+## Conclusion
+In conclusion, this project successfully implemented a real-time data ETL pipeline, demonstrating the efficacy of Snowflake and Apache Nifi, in handling incremental data loads and providing up-to-the-minute insights